Cold & Flu Season for Medically Complex Families: 5 Systems That Actually Help

 It means:

-• Every cough triggers risk assessment
+Every cough triggers a risk assessment.

-• Every virus sets off a chain reaction of phone calls, medication changes, equipment shifts, and uncertainty
+Every virus sets off a chain reaction of phone calls, medication changes, equipment shifts, and uncertainty.

 And you are the one holding it all together.
 This is why caregiver burnout support is essential — especially from December through March.